 125. Introduction to Dramatic Scripts.

 Students are introduced to the formal aspects of play texts and develop the critical skills necessary to read plays and critique live and video performances.
-Representative dramas from the Greeks to the present are investigated in terms of character development, dialog, settings and central ideas, as well as their original theatrical contexts: theater architecture, stage conventions, scenic devices, costuming and acting techniques.
+Representative dramas from the Greeks to the present are investigated in terms of character development, dialog, settings and central ideas, as well as their original theatrical contexts: theater architecture, stage conventions, scenic devices, costuming, and acting techniques.
 The emphasis is on analysis of scripts and the relationship among performance conditions, cultural context and dramatic conventions.
-Also offered as Performance and Communication Arts 125.
+Also offered as PCA 125.

-Students are introduced to the concept of literary genres.
-Each section focuses on a single genre—poetry, fiction, drama, fairy tales, graphic novels—with a view to describing and illustrating its major characteristics.
-Emphasis is on the varieties within generic types, and students are exposed to examples drawn from a wide historical range.
-In the process of studying the particular literary form, students also learn to respond critically to the challenges posed by literary texts and receive guidance in the composition of effective written responses to them.
+In this course, students will be introduced to the concept of literary genres.
+Each section focuses on a single genre—poetry, fiction, fairy tales, nature writing, graphic novels—with a view to describing and illustrating its major characteristics.
+We will explore the varieties within generic types, and our selections will be drawn from a wide historical range.
+As we study the particular literary form, students will also learn to respond critically to the challenges posed by literary texts and receive guidance in the composition of effective written responses to them.
 Topics vary according to instructor and semester.
 No seniors.

 215. Dramatic Texts in Context.

 This course explores the processes of composition characteristic of the playwright.
-In a series of weekly assignments, various aspects of the art are introduced: dialog, characterization, dramatic action and others.
+In a series of weekly assignments, various aspects of the art are introduced: dialogue, characterization, dramatic action, and others.
 The course concludes with the writing of a one-act play.
 Students read exemplary plays from the modern repertoire.
-Also offered as Performance and Communication Arts 223.
+Also offered as PCA 223.

-These courses provide an overview of British literature beginning with the Anglo-Saxon period and extending into the 20th century.
+These courses provide an overview of British literature, beginning with the Anglo-Saxon period and extending into the 20th century.
 Selections may be drawn from fiction, nonfiction, poetry, and drama.
 Both courses invite students to explore developments in British literature through the lens of different historical contexts, and both feature a variety of writings from different social classes, genders, and cultural traditions.
 ENG 225 begins with the earliest works in English literary history, ends at 1700, and includes selections from Medieval, Renaissance, and Restoration literature.
-ENG 226 includes selections from Neo-classical, Romantic, Victorian and modern British literature.
-Students contemplating graduate study in English are strongly encouraged to take both courses.
+ENG 226 includes selections from Neoclassical, Romantic, Victorian, and modern literature.
+Students contemplating graduate study in English are strongly recommended to take both courses.
 Also offered through European Studies.

 228. Irish Literature.

-This is a cultural studies course on 20th-century Ireland with a focus on literature.
-The literary texts are placed in conversation with cinematic and musical texts as well as with historical and political contexts.
+A cultural studies course on 20th-century Ireland, with a focus on literature.
+Literary texts are contextualized by cinematic and musical sources, history and politics.
 The course examines the ways literature from the early 20th century and the contemporary period has been used to create and represent the postcolonial nation of Ireland, what stories it tells about history, identity and nationhood.
 Attention is paid to the vexed relationship between the Irish nation/culture/people and the divided polities that occupy the island today.
-Authors include Yeats, Joyce, Lady Gregory, Synge, O’Casey, Friel, Nuala O’Faolain, Edna O’Brien, Heaney, Muldoon, Doyle and other contemporary writers.
+Authors include Yeats, Joyce, Lady Gregory, Synge, O’Casey, Friel, Nuala O’Faolain, Edna O’Brien, Heaney, Muldoon, Doyle and others.
 Also offered through European Studies.